 What is astigmatism?

-Eyeglasses are the simplest and safest way to correct astigmatism.
-Your eye care professional will prescribe appropriate lenses to help you see as clearly as possible.
+The most common treatments for astigmatism are eyeglasses or contact lenses.
+Your eye doctor will prescribe the right lenses to help you see as clearly as possible.

 Doctors can also use surgery to treat astigmatism.
 The surgery changes the shape of your cornea so that it can focus light correctly.

 If your astigmatism is mild, you may not need treatment.
 Your eye doctor can help you figure out if you need to get treated, and what type of treatment is best for you.